-The Wandering Bear Gallery and Fairbanks Arts office is closed to the public through the end of March.
+The Wandering Bear Gallery and Fairbanks Arts office is closed to the public through the end of May.
 The Fairbanks Arts team is working diligently to connect with the many artists, arts organizations, schools, and arts supporters we work with.
-Here, you can read the March 18, 2020, newsletter containing a message from Fairbanks Arts’ Executive Director, updates regarding upcoming events, and information about how you can be an arts supporter today.

 RESOURCES FOR OUR COMMUNITY